 COMMUNITY PREPARATION Large scale community disaster preparation events These events may include expos or clean-ups that involve the pubic, build knowledge, reduce hazards, and help communities be more prepared.
 Note - clean-up activities after a disaster event are not eligible under this funding.
 DIVERSE COMMUNITIES Programs targeting diversity groups Activities such as presentations, meetings or participation in events to specifically share disaster preparedness information with diversity groups such as: culturally and linguistically diverse; Aboriginal and Torres Strait Islanders; seniors; people with disability and/or remote members of the community.
 Diverse communities' resources The development of materials that are accessible by diverse communities, such as translated or simplified disaster preparedness information.
 Activities involved in co-designing materials would be eligible.
 EDUCATION Local school programs Educational activities conducted in schools to promote disaster preparedness.
 Educational resources The development of traditional or digital curriculum or non-curriculum-based activities to be delivered by schools.
 These could be items such as activity sheets, workbooks, games, teacher guides, e-learning modules, videos, certificates, Get Ready household emergency plan packs.
 MARKETING Informative literature Information for distribution to residents and business owners, which instructs and informs on disaster preparedness tasks and contact details.
 Event collateral Funding could cover items such as banners, signage, displays, leaflets, posters, specifically relating to the grant recipient's disaster preparedness messages.
-EQUIPMENT AND COMMUNITY INFRASTRUCTURE Purchase of equipment Equipment that supports communities to prepare and respond to disaster events, such as flood cameras, signage for evacuation centres, automated external defibrillator, emergency kits, sandbagging machines, solar powered charging stations, display gazebos, chainsaws, or sanitation equipment.
-Education programs on the use of equipment Training programs specific to upskilling people to use equipment such as flood cameras, signage for evacuation centres, automated external defibrillator, emergency kits, sandbagging machines, solar powered charging stations, display gazebos, chainsaws, or sanitation equipment.
-Repairing minor equipment Where repairs for eligible equipment is lower cost than replacement, this activity would be eligible such as flood cameras, signage for evacuation centres, automated external defibrillator, emergency kits, sandbagging machines, solar powered charging stations, display gazebos, chainsaws, or sanitation equipment.
+EQUIPMENT AND COMMUNITY INFRASTRUCTURE Purchase of equipment Equipment that supports communities to prepare for and respond to disaster events, such as flood cameras, automated external defibrillator, emergency kits, sandbagging machines, solar powered charging stations, display gazebos, chainsaws, or sanitation equipment.
+Education programs on the use of equipment Training programs specific to upskilling people to use equipment such as flood cameras, delivery of community engagement activities, automated external defibrillator, emergency kits, sandbagging machines, solar powered charging stations, display gazebos, chainsaws, or sanitation equipment.
+Repairing minor equipment Where repairs for eligible equipment is lower cost than replacement, this activity would be eligible such as flood cameras, automated external defibrillator, emergency kits, sandbagging machines, solar powered charging stations, display gazebos, chainsaws, or sanitation equipment.
 RESILIENT TECHNOLOGY Disaster dashboard improvements Funding is available for developing or making improvements to the dashboards, plus hosting costs for the first year of operation.
 SMS alert systems Text message alerts to provide up to date weather information to local communities.
 Technology-based preparedness systems This may be infrastructure such as flood cameras or alert systems.
 STAFFING COSTS Temporary project management or delivery A staff member hired to project manage Get Ready activities or events that present awareness and education of preparedness and resilience.
+Staffing costs may be included as part of a project that is specifically related to the 2025-26 GRQ program desired outcomes and is project specific.

+ANNEXURE 2

-ANNEXURE 2 OTHER ACTIVITIES REQUIRING GRQ APPROVAL AND ADDITIONAL REPORTING REQUIREMENTS
+OTHER ACTIVITIES REQUIRING GRQ APPROVAL AND ADDITIONAL REPORTING REQUIREMENTS